Should I Sell to a Home Investor or List With an Agent?

 To ensure you’re getting the best value for your home and working with a reputable investor, you may want to enlist a top real estate agent in your area who can offer guidance throughout the process.

-Alternatively, you may find several primary residence buyers who are able to bring cash to the table.
-By working with them, you experience the quick sale you’re looking for through the traditional home sales process — without dipping below the asking price.
+Alternatively, you may find several primary residence buyers who can bring cash to the table.
+By working with them, you experience the quick sale you’re looking for through the traditional home sales process without dipping below the asking price.

-HomeLight’s Home Value Estimator is a great first step in this process, providing you with a ballpark estimate of your home’s current value.
-You can also request a no-obligation all-cash offer by using HomeLight’s Simple Sale platform.
+Try HomeLight’s Home Value Estimator to get a ballpark estimate of your home’s current value.
+Or if you prefer a no-hassle transaction, request a no-obligation all-cash offer from HomeLight’s Simple Sale platform.

 Header Image Source: (Scott Graham / Unsplash)